Knowing your ISMS effectiveness and information security performance

 Diagram showing how information security objectives can be derived from business objectives

-In ISO/IEC 27001:2022 there is now a link between clauses 6.2 and 9.1, as Clause 6.2 d) requires the IS objectives to be monitored.
+In ISO/IEC 27001:2022/Amd 1:2024 there is a link between clauses 6.2 and 9.1, as Clause 6.2 d) requires the IS objectives to be monitored.
 A principle of corporate governance is that the exploitation of opportunities to fulfil the business objectives encounters risks, which must be managed.
 The process is illustrated in the figure to the left of this text.
 As an example, a business objective of an ISMS consultancy is to make a profit.
 Its ability to produce quality software could be exploited to “increase productivity through self-developed SAAS”.
 This opportunity exploitation is accompanied by two principle risks:

 • The SAAS fails to produce ISMS that conform to ISO/IEC 27001.